irffanhaziq/irffanhaziq/README.md

 - [Personal Website](https://yourwebsite.com)

 ### 🎉 Fun Facts
-- I love hiking and exploring new places!
+- I may not be a coder, but I'm passionate about creating unique and innovative solutions that stand out.
+I love to think differently and bring fresh ideas to life!
-- A huge fan of science fiction books and movies.
+- A huge fan of fiction books and 'galau' song.